-Avatars always appear at the beginning of a string of Text or Summary Item.
-In some cases, they may be customized to provide further personalization.
+Avatars always appear at the beginning of a string of text or summary list item.
+In some cases, avatars may be customized to provide further personalization.

-- Due to the personal nature of the channel's relationship to a user, channel Avatars are similar to user Avatars and be represented within a circle
+Generic channels (such as chat, phone, chatbot, and email) use Cosmos' generic palette.
+Brand-specific channel avatars, such as Facebook or Twitter, should adopt the brand’s color palette.
+Due to the personal nature of the channel's relationship to a user, channel avatars are similar to user avatars and should be represented within a circle.